Imaging Solutions for Direct To Garment Printing to Save Money and Improve Quality

 RGB has many choices.
-Default is sRGB.
+Try sRGB.
 CMYK source's default is SWOP.
 Output Profile stays Auto Select unless you add a custom ICC Appearance Photo Normal is best.
 Brightness controls all colors

 Printer & Print Area Tab

-Displays the Printer, SCF2000 and the Output Queue you are printing through.
-DTG RIPPRO v06 can print to multiple printers using different Output Queues.
+Displays the Printer and the Output Queue you are printing through.
+PowerRIP DTG can print to multiple printers using different Output Queues.
 Pick the platen size, assign a step and repeat number to activate templates.
-See explanation of templates/platens in the docs folder.
-Realize you can create your own custom platen sizes that fit on to the printer.
-You can gang up multiple platens using our template/platen creation tool allowing you to print two shirts or more items at once.
+See explanation of templates/platens in the docs folder

-1. Download and install the Epson driver for your printer, the RIP will later find the port the printer is connected by talking to the Epson driver.
+1. Download and install the Epson driver for your printer, the RIP will find the port the printer is connected to using the Epson driver.

-2. Go to our download and "Save" the downloaded version.
+2. Go to our download and choose the version of our RIP for your printer and "Save" the downloaded version.

 3. After the download is finished, allow the installer to run.
 If it does not auto start go to your download folder and click on it.